Introduction to Deep Learning

 To summarize, the training process takes in data and a desired output.
 It then adjusts the weights and biases of every neuron in the network so that they’re slightly more likely to generate the desired output for a given input.

-However, this is a good introduction to the building blocks that make up these complicated networks as well as an overview of the process by which they learn.
+However, this is a good introduction to the building blocks that make up these complicated neural networks as well as an overview of the process by which they learn.

 Why It’s Important For Business Leaders Today